-Large-scale, nationally representative screening programs undertaken in the 2000s in Australia, Norway, and the US showed that more than 10% of the adult population have CKD.
-In the western world, diabetes is the leading cause of CKD, followed by hypertension.
-With the increase in lifestyle diseases such as diabetes and hypertension and the increased life-expectancy, CKD is projected to become an increasing problem worldwide.
-In 2017, there were 697.5 million cases of CKD globally and approximately 1.2 million people died from CKD.
+Large-scale, nationally representative screening programs conducted in Australia, Norway, and the United States in the 2000s have shown that more than 10% of the adult population has CKD.
+In the Western world, diabetes is the most common cause of CKD, followed by hypertension.
+With the increase in lifestyle diseases such as diabetes and hypertension and increased life expectancy, CKD is expected to become an increasing problem worldwide.
+In 2017, there were 697.5 million cases of CKD worldwide and about 1.2 million people died from CKD.

 How is CKD treated?

-If detected early, it is possible to pharmacologically halt or slow the progression of CKD.
-However, due to the reservoir of nephrons, patients are usually diagnosed when CKD is already advanced.
-Patients that reach end-stage kidney disease require dialysis or kidney transplantation.
-The main classes of treatments for CKD are drugs regulating blood-pressure or treating the underlying disease drivers (e.g. GLP-1 agonists and SGLT2 inhibitors in diabetes, which have a positive effect on kidney health).
+If detected early, it is possible to halt or slow the progression of CKD pharmacologically.
+However, because of the reservoir of nephrons, CKD is usually not diagnosed until it is advanced.
+Patients who reach end-stage renal disease require dialysis or kidney transplantation.
+The main classes of treatment for CKD are medications to regulate blood pressure or treat the underlying causes of the disease (e.g. GLP-1 agonists and SGLT2 inhibitors for diabetes, which have a positive effect on kidney health).

 How is CKD diagnosed?

-Patients are diagnosed with CKD if the concentration of creatinine in blood and/or proteins or albumin in urine is above a certain threshold.
-Since serum creatinine only rises after the loss of many nephrons and not all patients present with proteinuria or albuminuria, better diagnostic tools are needed to identify patients at risk of developing CKD.
+Patients are diagnosed with CKD when the concentration of creatinine in the blood and/or protein or albumin in the urine is above a certain threshold.
+Because serum creatinine increases only after the loss of many nephrons and not all patients have proteinuria or albuminuria, better diagnostic tools are needed to identify patients at risk of developing CKD.